When a Privacy Allegation Becomes a Criminal Case

 A phone may be shared.
 A cloud account may contain files from multiple users.
 Images may have been transferred automatically.
 Security systems may save recordings without active human review.
 Prosecutors often present digital evidence as if ownership and intent are obvious, but those assumptions are frequently wrong.

-This is why aggressive search warrant challenges create real leverage in voyeurism cases.
-If officers exceeded the scope of the warrant, lacked proper probable cause, or searched far beyond what the law allowed, the entire foundation of the prosecution may become vulnerable.
+This is why aggressive search warrant challenges can create real leverage in voyeurism cases.
+If officers exceeded the scope of the warrant, lacked probable cause, relied on an accusation without sufficient digital connection, or searched far beyond what the judge authorized, the foundation of the prosecution may become vulnerable.
+A warrant for one alleged recording should not automatically become permission to search every private message, photo, account, backup, and deleted file in a person’s digital life.

 Consent, Intent, and Misunderstanding Are Often the Real Fight